Emergency Help for Opioid Overdoses

 There is an opioid abuse epidemic in Georgia and throughout the entire country.
 Opioids are used to dull the sensation of pain.
-They include morphine, heroin, meth, oxycodone, synthetic (man-made) opioid narcotics and prescription pain medication.
-Opioids are only legal when prescribed.
+Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, morphine, and many others.
 Many produce a sense of euphoria and result in addiction.

 Opioid drugs also pose the danger of accidental overdose, which can stop breathing.
 By definition, overdose is ingesting more than the recommended amount of a substance.
 Drug overdose often implies the toxic and overwhelming effect of drugs taken in amounts greater than the body has a capacity to handle.

 Death and permanent organ damage can occur.

 Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing or loss of consciousness.
 Naloxone is used to treat a narcotic overdose in an emergency situation.
 It should be used until the patient can receive emergency medical care for an overdose.

 Signs of Opioid Overdose

 - Blue fingernails and lips

 - For lighter skinned people, the skin tone turns bluish purple; for darker skinned people, the skin tone turns grayish or ashen

 - Breathing is very slow and shallow, erratic or has stopped

 - Pulse is slow, erratic or not there at all